andrewcooke/ParserCombinator.jl/README.md

 # ParserError("not letter or number",ParserCombinator.TryIterState(1,1))
 ```

+where the `(1,1)` (the `iter` field of the error) is line number and
+column - so this failed on the first character of the first line.

 #### Spaces - Pre And Post-Fixes

 The lack of a lexer can complicate the handling of whitespace when